Internally hosted integrations

 Integrating internally hosted services into Cortex

-Use Axon Relay to allow Cortex to access internally-hosted integrations including Bitbucket, GitHub, GitLab, Jira, Prometheus, and SonarQube.
+Use Axon Relay to allow Cortex to access internally-hosted integrations for Bitbucket, GitHub, GitLab, Jira, Prometheus, and SonarQube.

 You can also use Axon Relay to call internal service endpoints via a Workflow in Cortex.